-On October 13, 2016, AMC Networks entered into an employment agreement with Mr. Carroll (the "Carroll Employment Agreement"), replacing his previous employment agreement, which expired on December 31, 2016.
-The Carroll Employment Agreement provides for Mr. Carroll's employment as Chief Operating Officer of the Company through December 31, 2021 (the "Carroll Scheduled Expiration Date"), with a minimum annual base salary, effective as of March 1, 2016, of \$1,600,000 and, effective as of September 1,

-2016, of \$1,700,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee) and an annual target bonus opportunity equal to not less than 175% of his annual base salary.
-He will be eligible for our standard benefits programs and retirement plans at the level available to other members of senior management of the Company subject to meeting the relevant eligibility requirements and the terms of the plans.
+On January 12, 2021, AMC Networks entered into an employment agreement with Ms. Spade (the "Spade Employment Agreement").
+The Spade Employment Agreement provides for Ms. Spade's employment as Chief Financial Officer of the Company through March 31, 2024 (the "Spade Scheduled Expiration Date"), with a minimum annual base salary, effective as of January 15, 2021 (the "Spade Effective Date"), of \$1,150,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee) and an annual target bonus opportunity equal to not less than 150% of her annual base salary.
+She will be eligible for our standard benefits programs and retirement plans at the level available to other members of senior management of the Company subject to meeting the relevant eligibility requirements and the terms of the plans.

-Mr. Carroll is eligible to participate in the Company's long-term cash or equity programs and arrangements consistent with the role and responsibilities of a Chief Operating Officer.
-Beginning in calendar year 2017, and each year thereafter through the Carroll Scheduled Expiration Date during which Mr. Carroll is employed by the Company, Mr. Carroll is entitled to receive long-term cash and equity awards with an aggregate target value of \$3,400,000.
+Pursuant to the terms of the Spade Employment Agreement, Ms. Spade was eligible to participate in the Company's long-term cash or equity programs and arrangements consistent with the role and responsibilities of a Chief Financial Officer.
+Beginning in calendar year 2021, and each year thereafter through the Spade Scheduled Expiration Date during which Ms. Spade is employed by the Company, Ms. Spade was entitled to receive long-term cash and equity awards with an aggregate target value of \$3,000,000.